-The Midlothian Council Internal Audit Annual Plan as approved by the Audit Committee will be the main determinant of the relative priority to be placed on each part of the work of Internal Audit, with an Internal Audit Annual Plan specific to the MIJB being approved and monitored by its 'senior management' and 'board' (MIJB Audit and Risk Committee).
-The CAE will determine the actual deployment of available resources covering the range and breadth of audit areas which are integral to the assurance process across the activities of Midlothian Council and MIJB in order to provide the statutory annual internal audit opinion to each organisation's 'senior management' and 'board'.
+The Midlothian Council Internal Audit Annual Plan, as approved by the Audit Committee, is the main determinant of the relative priority to be placed on each part of the work of Internal Audit, with an Internal Audit Annual Plan specific to the MIJB being approved and monitored by its 'senior management' and 'board' (MIJB Audit and Risk Committee).
+The Internal Audit planning process, to determine the priorities of the Internal Audit activity consistent with the organisation's goals, includes consideration of the organisation's priorities, plans, strategies, objectives, risks and mitigating controls, and the internal and external assurances provided.
+The CAE determines the actual deployment of available resources covering the range and breadth of audit areas which are integral to the assurance process across the activities of Midlothian Council and MIJB in order to provide the statutory annual Internal Audit opinion to each organisation's 'senior management' and 'board'.
 This plan also requires to be sufficiently flexible to reflect the changing risks and priorities of each organisation.

-The Plan will have within it the provision of resources as contingency to respond to specific control issues highlighted during the year and covering other unforeseen variations in the level of resources available to Internal Audit, such as staff vacancies.
+The Plan has within it the provision of resources as Contingency to respond to specific control issues highlighted during the year and covering other unforeseen variations in the level of resources available to Internal Audit, such as staff vacancies.

-The Plan will have within it the provision of resources for Internal Audit 'critical friend' consultancy that are valued by Management to support them in delivering innovation, change and transformation though this allocation will reflect what is actually deliverable within the boundaries of the role of Internal Audit and the resources available.
+The Plan has within it the provision of resources for Internal Audit 'critical friend' Consultancy that are valued by Management to support them in delivering innovation, change and transformation.
+Requests are considered and approved by the CAE subject to any consultancy activity being deliverable within the boundaries of the role of Internal Audit and the resources available.